 - Don’t scrub too hard: Be gentle because massaging a product in too hard will just irritate skin possibly making it red and dry (really the opposite of what we’re trying to achieve).
 Take extra care on areas like the chest where skin gets more sun exposure and can be sensitive.

 - Choose the right product: In the same way, don’t choose a scrub with exfoliating granules that feel sharp or too harsh on skin.
 Instead try to pick one in a creamy or oil base which will leave skin moisturised as you go.
-My own favourites include Frank Body’s Original Coffee Scrub (from £6.95 for 100 g, Cult Beauty), which contains caffeine to improve circulation, and Herbivore’s Coco Rose Body Polish (£32 for 226 g, Cult Beauty), which contains coconut oil, shea butter and meadowfoam seed oil to moisturise and smells beautiful.
+My own favourites include Frank Body’s Original Coffee Scrub, which contains caffeine to improve circulation, and Herbivore’s Coco Rose Body Polish, which contains coconut oil, shea butter and meadowfoam seed oil to moisturise and smells beautiful.

 - Skip the exfoliating beads: For really sensitive skin types that can’t tolerate scented ingredients and granule scrubs try using a sea sponge alongside your regular shower gel to gently buff without irritating skin.

-Done gently and consistently, exfoliating the body is great for dewy, healthy looking skin.
-There’s plenty of great products out there but in the same way that it’s important to pick an SPF that’s affordable so you’re not tempted to skimp when you use it, the same is true when buying a body scrub.
+Done gently and consistently, exfoliating the body is great for dewy, healthy-looking skin.
+There are plenty of great products out there but in the same way that it’s important to pick an SPF that’s affordable so you’re not tempted to skimp when you use it, the same is true when buying a body scrub.

 While it can be tempting to go for the ultra-luxe, beautifully-packaged types that look great on the side of the bath, a product which costs the equivalent of a day’s salary is not one you’re going to want to use that often.
 So stick to one that feels like good value and enjoy!